Thick Soergel calculus in type A: Background

-All the results below which are attributed to Soergel may be found in \cite{Soe3}.
-Many of Soergel's other papers (see \cite{Soe1,Soe2}) are relevant and may have proven the same result first, but this paper has the advantage of being purely algebraic.
-All the results below which are attributed to Williamson may be found in \cite{Will}.
+The results below which are attributed to Soergel may be found in \cite{Soer07}.
+Some of these results appeared in \cite{Soer90, Soer92} first, but \cite{Soer07} has the advantage of being purely algebraic.
+The results below which are attributed to Williamson may be found in \cite{WillSingular}.
 More information on any of the topics in the first two sections can be found in those papers.

+Let us fix some notation pertaining to the symmetric group.
+Additional notation will be introduced in the various sections of this chapter.
+We have provided a list of notations in the appendix.

+Let $I=\{1,\ldots,n\}$ index the vertices of the Dynkin diagram $A_n$.
+Elements of $I$ will be called \emph{indices} or \emph{colors}.
+The terms \emph{distant} and \emph{adjacent} refer to the relative position of two indices in the Dynkin diagram, not in any word or picture.
+Let $W=S_{n+1}$ be the Coxeter group, with simple reflections $s_i$, $i \in I$.
+Let $w_0$ denote the longest element.
+For a \emph{parabolic subset} $J \subset I$, let $W_J$ denote its parabolic subgroup.
+We let $w_J$ be the longest element of $W_J$, and $d_J$ its length.
+We say that an index $i$ is \emph{distant} from a parabolic subset $J$ if it is distant from all the indices in $J$, and we say two parabolic subsets are \emph{distant} if all the indices in one are distant from the indices in the other.